vincedarley/homebridge-plugin-bwaspa/README.md

 # Homebridge Balboa Spa Plugin

-This plugin will connect some Balboa Spas over their wifi, and expose a set of controls (pumps, lights) and its temperature in HomeKit.
+This plugin will connect some Balboa Spas over their wifi, and expose a set of controls (pumps, lights) and its temperature, and temperature control, in HomeKit.
+It also exposes a "Leak Sensor" which acts as a sensor for whether the heater water flow in the spa is all good.

 Configure the plugin with Homebridge ConfigUI